zenozeng/gsoc2015/svg-and-pdf-for-p5.js.md

 And I have 3 years of web development experience (both frontend and backend).

 Also, I have some experience with SVG, D3 and processing.
-I am very active on [github](https://github.com/zenozeng) and would like to contribute to p5.js and extends its possibility for today's web.
-I really love the goal of p5.js, that is, to make coding accessible for artists, designers, educators, and beginners, and reinterprets this for today’s web.
+I am very active on [github](https://github.com/zenozeng) and would like to contribute to p5.js and extend its possibility for today's web.
+I really love the goal of p5.js, that is, to make coding accessible for artists, designers, educators, and beginners.

 ## Part 4 - Links